-- eVA ("Electronic Virginia") is the Commonwealths Internet procurement system.
+- eVA ("Virginia's web-based purchasing system") is the Commonwealths Internet procurement system.
 All Commonwealth agencies are required to use eVA.
-Since the institution of eVA, vendors seeking status as a regular bidder with the Commonwealth are required to register with eVA prior to award.
-Vendor eVA registration is \$25 per year plus 1 percent of the value of all orders, up to \$500 per order for certified SWaMs.
-DMBE has participated in a number of workshops to facilitate SWaM participation in eVA. - Virginia Business Opportunities (VBO) is a listing of Commonwealth bidding opportunities in electronic and hard-copy form, covering general and highway construction, data processing, equipment and supplies, and professional and nonprofessional services. - Ariba is a platform for one-stop shopping by state buyers using electronic catalogs on an eMall.
+Since the institution of eVA, vendors seeking status as a regular bidder with the Commonwealth are required to register with eVA prior to award.9 Vendor eVA registration is \$25 per year plus 1 percent of the value of all orders, up to \$500 per order for certified SWaMs.
+DMBE has participated in a number of workshops to facilitate SWaM participation in eVA. - Virginia Business Opportunities (VBO) is a listing of Commonwealth bidding opportunities in electronic and hard-copy form, covering general and highway construction, data processing, equipment and supplies, and professional and non-professional services. - Ariba is a platform for one-stop shopping by state buyers using electronic catalogs on an eMall.